-Age-related questions are common in my email since the current job market is especially tough for older workers.
+Age-related questions are common in my email since the job market is especially tough for older workers.
 Many employers appreciate the wisdom, grace, and experience that an older employee can bring to the workplace.
 But, others just see the shine of the newly minted employee who has well-developed technology skills, enthusiasm, energy, and a desire to quickly grow and contribute.

 Reader Question: Recently I interviewed for a job - and the company asked me and the other three final candidates to complete a background authorization form before any of the four of us was offered the position.
-The requested information included Date of Birth (DOB), SSN and Driver's License number.
+The requested information included Date of Birth (DOB), SSN (social security number), and Driver's License number.

 I did not want to have such personal identifying information in the data base of a large background check firm unless I was being offered the job, which I was not at that point.
 Also, because I am 65, I feared age discrimination.
-Nonetheless I complied, concluding that not doing so would hurt my chances - either because they might think I was hiding something or was being uncooperative.
+Nonetheless I complied, concluding that not doing so would hurt my chances - either because they might think I was hiding something or that I was being uncooperative.

 They did post a disclaimer on the authorization form: "Date of Birth is requested only for the purposes of identification in obtaining accurate retrieval of records and it will not be used for discriminatory purposes."

 In other words, the request for the background authorization was step two in the process:

 - Request for authorization to perform a background check with DOB for the four final candidates,